Westaff

 Westaff is a staffing company based in Santa Barbara, California, United States, with more than 75 franchises located throughout the United States.
 Westaff is a wholly owned division of EmployBridge.

+Overview

 Westaff provides workers for administrative, clerical, light industrial, and technology positions and offers temporary, temp-to-hire, and full-time placement services.
 It has more than 75 offices, including some at customers' facilities.
 None of Westaff's offices are company-owned; all offices are operated as franchises.
 Most of the offices are in rural and suburban areas.
 Westaff operates throughout the US, principally in the East, South, and Midwest.
 Robert W. Stover founded the staffing firm in 1948.